rudidude86/gura-lang.github.io/documents/File-Operation.md

 You can see variable `path.sep_file` to check what character is favorable to the OS.

-Importing `curl` module, which provides features to access network using [curl](http://curl.haxx.se/) library, or `http` module would make Path Manager able to recognize URIs that begin with protocol names like "http" and "ftp".
+Importing `curl` module, which provides features to access network using [curl](http://curl.haxx.se/) library, or importing `http` module would make Path Manager able to recognize URIs that begin with protocol names like "http" and "ftp".

     http://www.example.com/doc/index.html